Meet our Before & After Fiddle Leaf Fig 2018 Photo Contest winner, Alison Pelland!

 Alison: Pierre came to us in a group of three trees for an open house for a new building.
 Once the event was over, he found his new home inside the atrium of the building.
-He’s around twelve feet tall including the two foot tall pot he lives in.
+He’s around 12 feet tall, including the 2-foot tall pot he lives in.

-He grows like a weed and would be over twenty feet tall if we didn’t hard prune him and his squad regularly!
+He grows like a weed and would be over 20 feet tall if we didn’t hard prune him and his squad regularly!

 Each time I prune him, I give the cuttings away to folks I’ve met within the plant community so they can propagate and have a piece of him.

-Three times a year he and his friends gets a magnesium treatment at the same time I do my palms.
+Three times a year he and his friends get a magnesium treatment at the same time I do my palms.
 They get full sun all year long and they love it!

 Claire Akin: Why do you think houseplants are important in our homes?